ITM Editorial, November 2023

 And the library itself?
 It will be a hub, both ‘buzzy’ and quiet, packed with students, adults and families – reading, researching, listening, taking five or volunteering.

 This month, ITM celebrates international school libraries, their librarians and reading with articles by Mary Rose Grieve, Sal Flint, Rob George and Helen Mulligan.
+Whether you are a librarian, teacher, leader, student or parent, our message is clear: support your school library!

-And if you are a member of a school library team, why not join Rob and Sal in their first networking and training webinar on November 23rd when they will be looking at library literacy and organising author visits …
+Why not join Rob and Sal in their next networking and training webinar on Wednesday March 6th when they will be looking at Libraries and Wellbeing.

 FEATURE IMAGE: by tatyana_tomsickova on iStock